seamplex/feenox/doc/joss/paper.md

      * etc.
  #. modify the contents of the elemental matrices in `bulk.c` in the FEM formulation of the problem being added
  #. modify the contents of how the boundary conditions are parsed and set in `bc.c`
  #. re-run `autogen.sh`, `./configure` and `make` to get a FeenoX executable with support for the new PDE.

+FeenoX's main goal is to keep things simple as possible from the user’s point of view without sacrificing flexibility.
+There exist other tools which are similar in functionality but differ in the way the problem is set up.
+For example, [FeniCSx](https://fenicsproject.org/) uses the Unified Form Language where the PDE being solved has to be written by the user in weak form [@ufl].
+This approach is very flexible, but even simple problems end up with non-trivial input files so it does not fulfill the first requirement stated in the summary.
-FeenoX's main focus is on flexibility.
-Its applications range from coupling neutronics with CFD in nuclear reactors [@milonga-openfoam] to providing a back end to [web-based thermo-mechanical solvers](https://www.caeplex.com).
+As simple as it is, FeenoX is still pretty flexible.
+A prove of this fact is that its applications range from coupling neutronics with CFD in nuclear reactors [@milonga-openfoam] to providing a back end to [web-based thermo-mechanical solvers](https://www.caeplex.com).

 # References